urraju/hotel-booking-client-a11/README.md

 - ## LIVE LINK : https://assignmant-11.web.app

+ ###  Hotel Bookin Service :
+- This platform is basically for room booking across the entire hotel, numerous rooms you can avail any facility you want.
+It is open for everyone, there are various facilities for family friends and even couples

+### Tecnologises :
+Tailwind, React, React Router, DiasyUi, Firebase, MongoDB, ExpressJS, NodeJS,AOS.

+## Features :
  - ### 1.Search and Filter Options:  Hotel booking websites typically offer a user-friendly search interface where users can input their destination, check-in and check-out dates, and the number of guests.
 They often provide filters for price range, star ratings, amenities, and user reviews to help users narrow down their options.

  - ### 2.Detailed Hotel Listings: Each hotel listing includes essential information such as photos, room types, prices, location on a map, and a description of the property.
 Users can compare different hotels and make informed choices.